salesforce/lwc/packages/@lwc/errors/README.md

 # @lwc/errors

 This is a utility package.
-It provides LWC specific error codes and helper funtions.
+It provides LWC specific error codes and helper functions.

 ## Usage